pointfreeco/swift-tagged/README.md

 ## Features

-Tagged relies on [conditional conformance](https://github.com/apple/swift-evolution/blob/master/proposals/0143-conditional-conformances.md) to be practical: if the raw values are encodable or decodable, equatable, hashable, comparable, or expressible by literals, the tagged values follow suit.
-This helps avoid unnecessary (and potentially dangerous) [wrapping and unwrapping](#accessing-raw-values).
+Tagged uses [conditional conformance](https://github.com/apple/swift-evolution/blob/master/proposals/0143-conditional-conformances.md) so you don't have to sacrifice expressiveness for safety.
+If the raw values are encodable or decodable, equatable, hashable, comparable, or expressible by literals, the tagged values follow suit.
+This means we can often avoid unnecessary (and potentially dangerous) [wrapping and unwrapping](#accessing-raw-values).

 ### Equatable